MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this exercise, you will complete the following tasks:

-- Task 1: Prepare AD DS for directory synchronization
+- Task 1: Prepare Microsoft Entra Domain Services for directory synchronization
-- Task 2: Install Azure AD Connect
+- Task 2: Install Microsoft Entra Connect
 - Task 3: Verify directory synchronization

-#### Task 1: Prepare AD DS for directory synchronization
+#### Task 1: Prepare Microsoft Entra Domain Services for directory synchronization

-In this task, you will connect to the Azure VM running AD DS domain controller and create a directory synchronization account.
+In this task, you will connect to the Azure VM running Microsoft Entra Domain Services domain controller and create a directory synchronization account.

    > Before you start this task, ensure that the template deployment you started in the first exercise of this lab has completed.

-1. In the Azure portal, set the **Directory + subscription** filter to the the Azure AD tenant associated with the Azure subscription into which you deployed the Azure VM in the first exercise of this lab.
+1. In the Azure portal, set the **Directory + subscription** filter to the the Microsoft Entra tenant associated with the Azure subscription into which you deployed the Azure VM in the first exercise of this lab.

 2. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Virtual machines** and press the **Enter** key.